fireshape/fireshape/docs/source/ROL.rst

     fails.
 Such failures are usually due to failure in solving the state constraint.
-Among other reasons, this can happen when the control :bash:`q` is not feasible (for instance, when the underlying mesh interstects itself) or when the state constraint is nonlinear and the optimization step is too large (in which case the initial guess is not good enough).
+Among other reasons, this can happen when the control :bash:`q` is not feasible (for instance, when the underlying mesh intersects itself) or when the state constraint is nonlinear and the optimization step is too large (in which case the initial guess is not good enough).

     In a nutshell, trust-region methods solve a sequence of optimization problems.
-In each of these, one minimizes a quadratic misfit functional with control constraints.
-The idea is that the quadratic misfict functional models the original misfit functional.
+In each of these, one minimizes a quadratic functional with control constraints.
+The idea is that the quadratic functional models the original objective functional.
 The control constraint limits the validity of this model to a trusted region.
-To construct the quadratic misfit functional, one evaluates the original functional, its gradient, and its Hessian (or a BFGS approximation of it) in a feasible point.
+To construct the quadratic functional, one evaluates the original functional, its gradient, and its Hessian (or a BFGS approximation of it) in a feasible point.
     The minimizer to this quadratic functional is sought in a ball around that feasible point (computing this minimizer is computationally inexpensive and does not
     involve further evaluations of the original functional or its derivatives).
-    Then, one evaluates the original misfit functional in this minimizer and compares the *actual reduction* with the *predicted reduction*.
+    Then, one evaluates the original objective functional in this minimizer and compares the *actual reduction* with the *predicted reduction*.
     The new control is accepted if the actual reduction is positive, that is, if there is actual reduction.